stg-tud/apsa/2019/OPAL/1-OverviewAndAnalyzingBytecode.md

 ![inline OPAL](OPAL-Components.pdf)

-^ - Common contains general algorithms and data-structures that are not specific to (Java (Bytecode)) analyses.
-E.g., logging functionality, parallelization related functionality, specialized data-structures.
+^ - Common contains general algorithms and data structures that are not specific to (Java (bytecode)) analyses.
+E.g., logging functionality, parallelization related functionality, specialized data structures.

 ^ - Static Analysis Infrastructure is a framework to facilitate the development of modular, parallelized static analyses.
-It is also not specific to  (Java (Bytecode)) analysis.
+It is also not specific to Java (bytecode) analysis.

-^ - Bytecode Infrastructure is a generic framework to efficiently parse Java Bytecode.
+^ - Bytecode Infrastructure is a generic framework to efficiently parse Java bytecode.

 ^ - Bytecode Disassembler provides a 1:1 object-oriented representation of a Java `.class` file.
 It is primarily useful when a precise understanding of every single byte of a class file is required.

 ^ - The Bytecode Creator framework provides the functionality to serialize a class file in the representation provided by the Bytecode Disassembler to a byte array; the bytecode creator framework is used to create/manipulate class files.

-^ - The Bytecode Assembler framework provides a small eDSL to generate Java Bytecode.
+^ - The Bytecode Assembler framework provides a small eDSL to generate Java bytecode.
 The target of the assembler is the representation provided by the Bytecode Disassembler which is then serialized using the Bytecode Creator framework.

 ^ - The Bytecode Representation framework provides a high-level object-oriented representation of Java Bytecode which is well suited for simple analyses which do not require the tracking of data-flow information.
-^   - The constant-pool is resolved to facilitate pattern matching ^   - Standard Java and Scala `invokedynamic` instructions are rewritten ^   - Control-flows are normalized
+^   - The constant pool is resolved to facilitate pattern matching ^   - Standard Java and Scala `invokedynamic` instructions are rewritten ^   - Control-flows are normalized

 ^ - Abstract Interpretation Framework is a very lightweight framework for the abstract interpretation; currently it is primarily useful for intra-procedural analyses.

 ^ - The three-address code framework provides a high level register-based intermediate representation.
 It provides two basic representations:
-^   - TACNaive which is an untyped three-address code like representation of Java bytecode ^   - TACAI which is typed, SSA-like three-address code representation.
+^   - TACNaive which is an untyped three-address code like representation of Java bytecode.
+^   - TACAI which is a typed, SSA-like three-address code representation.
 This is the primary representation used by analysis.

 ---